cordyStackX/cordy_minikit_official/README.md

   Easy theming support for dark/light mode.
 - 📦 **Tree-shakable, Typed, and Lightweight**
 - 🧩 **Framework-Agnostic**
-  Works with Next.js, Vite, CRA, or React extensions.
+  Works with Next.js or Vite.

 ---